SamuelSwartzberg/flashcardifying_text_temp/ling/certain-languages/english-ling.md

 CPs may either be complement or adjunct to verb/VP to test whether a CP is an adjunct or a complement, use a proform test on the Verb/VP without the CP.

+###### proper nouns in english

+In English, proper nouns generally but not always ⟮don't take an article⟯ In English, proper nouns generally but not always are ⟮singular⟯.
+In English, proper nouns are ⟮capitalized⟯.

+###### kinship terminology in english

+⟮Your parent's siblings⟯ are called ⟮parsib⟯/⟮pibling⟯/⟮auncle⟯.
+⟮Your siblings children⟯  are called ⟮niblings⟯.

+table:family term|female|male
+⟮Parsib/pibling/auncle⟯|⟮aunt⟯|⟮uncle⟯
+⟮nibling⟯|⟮niece⟯|⟮nephew⟯